Healthcare Systems Bureau: Healthcare and other facilities

 the awardees on an individual basis.

 Compensation programs

 National Vaccine Injury Compensation Program (VICP)

 Most people who get vaccines have no serious problems.
 However, vaccines, like any medicines, can cause serious problems — such as severe allergic reactions — on certain rare occasions.
-In those cases, the VICP provides compensation to people who are found to be injured or killed by certain vaccines.
+In those cases, the National Vaccine Injury Compensation Program provides compensation to people who are found to be injured or killed by certain vaccines, or who have experienced certain medical events within a certain time of receiving such vaccines, irrespective of proof of causation.

+Since 1988, more than 2,200 families and individuals thought to have been injured by certain vaccines have been awarded over $1.8 billion through the National Vaccine Injury Compensation Program.
+The program seeks to encourage immunizations by assuring those few patients who experience side effects that they will be compensated.

 Countermeasures Injury Compensation Program

 Established by PREP Act, in the case of pandemic, epidemic, or other major security threat requiring a medical countermeasure, the CICP provides compensation to eligible individuals for serious physical injuries or death.
 Examples include: